Keep your regular appointments with your doctor. This is so your progress can be checked.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Periciazine 10 mg Tablets; Zentiva, The electronic Medicines Compendium.
-Dated December 2012.
+Manufacturer's PIL, Pericyazine 10 mg Tablets; Zentiva, The electronic Medicines Compendium.
+Dated March 2021.

-- Manufacturer's PIL, Periciazine 10 mg/5 ml Syrup; Zentiva, The electronic Medicines Compendium.
-Dated November 2011.
+Manufacturer's PIL, Pericyazine 10 mg/5 ml Syrup; Zentiva, The electronic Medicines Compendium.
+Dated March 2021.